Aavia Privacy Principles

 If you are a California resident and would like to exercise any of your rights under the CCPA, please contact us as set forth in “Contact Us” below.
 We will process such requests in accordance with applicable laws.

 Financial Incentives / Refer-a-Friend Programs.
-As described above in How We Use Your Personal Information (“Share Content with Friends or Colleagues”), we may offer referral programs, such as our Campus Brand Ambassador Program.
+As described above in HOW WE USE YOUR PERSONAL INFORMATION (“Share Content with Friends or Colleagues”), we may offer referral programs, such as our Brand Ambassador Program.
 We may offer incentives to you such as discounts or promotional credit in connection with these programs, wherein you provide personal information regarding your friends or colleagues (such as their email address) and receive rewards when they sign up to use our Services.
-(The referred party may also receive rewards for signing up via your referral.)
+The referred party may also receive rewards for signing up via your referral.
 These referral programs are entirely voluntary and allow us to grow our business and provide additional benefits to you.
 The value of the referred party’s data to us depends on whether the referred party ultimately uses our Services.
 Said value will be reflected in the incentive offered for each referral.
+We may also give you discounts or promotional credit for sharing your email address with us.

 Right for minors to remove posted content.
 Where required by law, California residents under the age of 18 may request to have their posted content or information removed from the publicly-viewable portions of the Services by contacting us directly as set forth in Contact Us below.